heyqbnk/graphql-backend-template/README.md

 | `PORT` | `number` | yes | | HttpServer port |
 | `SENTRY_DSN` | `string` | Required when `APP_ENV` is equal to `staging` or `production` | | Sentry DSN for error logging |
 | `SENTRY_DEPLOY_TOKEN` | `string` | Required when `APP_ENV` is equal to `staging` or `production` | | Sentry token used while deploying artifacts |

+## Security adapters

+You could use your server for different types of environments.
+Maybe, you are common web developer which wants to create a usual server with security based on JSON Web Tokens, or maybe you are VK Mini Apps developer which has the other flow based on application launch parameters.
+So, in this case, project provides such functionality as Security Adapter.

+Tha main its purpose is to provide some code flow utilities which define with which types of data you will work in resolvers.
+Additionally, it defines how user authenticates and authorizes.

+You can find an example of JSON Web Tokens based security adapter [here](https://github.com/wolframdeus/graphql-backend-template/blob/master/src/shared/security-adapters/JWTSecurityAdapter.ts).

+### Changing project's security adapter

+If you want to change project's security adapter, you have to change special types, which are placed [here](https://github.com/wolframdeus/graphql-backend-template/blob/master/src/shared/types/global.ts).
+You can add new security adapter in `ISecurityAdapterSettings` and just change `TAppSecurityAdapterType` to key of new adapter.
+Then, try to build your project and fix occurring errors (probably, you will have to just replace security adapter value in DI).

+> **NOTE**: You can only have 1 security adapter in project due to architecture
+> restrictions.
+The reason is most of the Type GraphQL decorators know only
+> about one security adapter.
+>
+> To use several security adapters you have to make changes in code.

 ## Scripts